gap-packages/ace/README.md

 with by the package from within GAP) as a stand-alone.

-The `src` subdirectory contains a copy of the C source code for ACE. only modification there is for make.linux
+The `src` subdirectory contains a copy of the C source code for ACE.
+The only modifications made were for `make.linux`.

 If you encounter problems with the ACE binary, please contact one of  the C code authors:  George  Havas  <georgehavas@gmail.com>  or  Colin  Ramsay